ShaiShmuel/bigData/README.md

-# BigData
-Big Data Course
+# Big Data Course
 Welcome to the labs repository.
-Here you'll find the datasets, colab notebooks and important additional information.
+Here you'll find the datasets, and important additional information.